Home โ€บ Products โ€บ Wet Collectors

 Non-Combustible Metal Dust

-Steel, iron, and stainless steel dust are not reactive and don’t require wet collection.
-A cartridge dust collector handles these materials more efficiently, with higher filtration precision and no water management overhead.
-Specifying a wet collector for non-combustible metals adds cost and maintenance without any compliance benefit.
+Steel, iron, and stainless dust aren’t reactive and don’t need wet collection.
+A cartridge collector handles them better, filters finer, and skips the water management.
+Putting a wet collector on non-combustible metal just adds cost and upkeep for no compliance gain.

 Serving metal fabrication shops across Arizona, California, Nevada, New Mexico, and Utah.